huggingface/transformers/docs/source/model_doc/bert_japanese.rst

 See `details on cl-tohoku repository <https://github.com/cl-tohoku/bert-japanese>`__.

-Example of use:
+Example of using a model with MeCab and WordPiece tokenization:

 .. code-block::

   import torch
   from transformers import AutoModel, AutoTokenizer

-  # Example 1: Tokenize with MeCab and WordPiece
   bertjapanese = AutoModel.from_pretrained("cl-tohoku/bert-base-japanese")
   tokenizer = AutoTokenizer.from_pretrained("cl-tohoku/bert-base-japanese")
   # Input Japanese Text